teamcons/Assistant/README.md

-Hit the mouse in the top right of the screen to close the current focused window (NOT the maximized one) This is Alt+F4 with extra steps, so you should get a window asking for saving if it is something like Word By default the hot corner is smaller, in case of accidental movements
+Hit the mouse in the top right of the screen to close the current focused window (NOT the maximized one) This is Alt+F4 with extra steps, so you should get a window asking for saving if it is something like Word By default the hot corner is smaller and less reactive, in case of accidental movements

 ### Keep awake